qaisdrysaintemarie-commits/Arena.ia-Projects/README.md

 2. Open `chrome://extensions/` (or `edge://extensions/` for Edge).
 3. Enable **Developer mode** (toggle in the top‑right corner).
 4. Click **Load unpacked** and select the folder `arena-folders` containing `manifest.json`.
 5. The extension icon will appear next to the address bar.
-Click it while on **chat.arena.ai** to see the new UI.
+Click it while on **Arena.ai** to see the new UI.

 *If you install from the Chrome Web Store, the steps are the same – just click **Add to Chrome** and the extension will be ready.*